Islamic University of Technology: Administrative structure

-It is composed of nine members including a member from the host country who are selected by the Joint General Assembly.
+It is composed of nine members, including a member from the host country, who are selected by the Joint General Assembly.
 Members are selected as per geographical distribution and importance of the countries and people.
 The secretary general of OIC or his representative and the vice-chancellor of the university become members of this board by their status.
 They are included as ex-officio members.
 This board focuses on the precision activities and programs of IUT and sends recommendations to the Joint General Assembly.
-This is the body that consults about the promoting measures of IUT with General Secretariat and it approves the final curricula of training and research programs.
-One of its prime jobs is to grant degrees, diplomas and certificates according to academic regulations.
+This is the body that consults about the promoting measures of IUT with the General Secretariat, and it approves the final curricula of training and research programs.
+One of its prime jobs is to grant degrees, diplomas, and certificates according to academic regulations.